Path of the Gods

-- Though it can be hiked all year long, the best months to hike it are from September to November and from mid February to May.
+- Though it can be hiked all year long, the best months to hike the Walk of the Gods are from September to November and from mid-February to May.
 It can be very hot and crowded in summer, so be sure to have your sunscreen, hat, plenty of water and comfortable and fresh clothes.

 - To get here by bus from Amalfi take the SITA bus for Agerola and get off in Bomerano.

 - To get here by bus from Sorrento you have to take two SITA buses: the first one stops in Amalfi, the second for Agerola will take you to Bomerano.